corda/corda/docs/source/setting-up-a-corda-network.rst

 Configuration
 -------------

 A node can be configured by adding/editing ``node.conf`` in the node's directory.
+For details see :doc:`corda-configuration-files`

 An example configuration: